rubymonsters/ruby-for-beginners/source/08-variables.md

 onto things in your apartment: the name "nevara" onto the refridgerator, "cama" onto your bed, and "puerta del baño" onto the bathroom door.

+Now, whenever you use one of these terms, as in "abrir la nevera" (open the refridgerator) in order to learn the language and rehearse vocabulary, you'll obviously refer to the object, and open its actual, physical door.

 That's pretty much how variable assignment works in Ruby.
 There's a "thing", the object on the right side of the assignment operator `=`, and the name on the left side is being assigned to it.

+Whenever we use a variable name that has been defined before we refer to the actual object that it has been assigned to.
+E.g. on the second line of the code example above `number` refers to the actual object, the number `1` that it has been assigned to on the first line.
+Therefore `puts number` outputs the number.

 <p class="hint">
 You can pick whatever variable names you want, they're just names, like post-it